 Church members enjoyed the opportunity to connect with new friends from the community.
-"I sat next to the assistant manager of the market where I shop," said Alice Fillibuster, Joyful Grove project coordinator.
+"I sat next to the assistant manager of the market where I shop," said Alice Fillibuster, manager of the market where I shop," said Alice Fillibuster, Joyful Grove project coordinator.
 "As a result of this seminar, he's planning to stock some new vegetarian items."

 This is the most recent in a series of community-wide presentations sponsored by the church.
-"We were placed in this town to make a difference," said Hardy Plank, pastor, in this town to make a difference," said Hardy Plank, pastor, and we now have friends in the community who realize we "and we now have friends in the community who realize we really care about their quality of life."
+"We were placed in this town to make a difference," said Hardy Plank, pastor, in this town to make a difference," said Hardy Plank, pastor, and we now have friends in the community who realize we really care about their quality of life."